PaloAltoNetworks/pcs-sizing-scripts/azure/README.md

 ### Required Azure APIs

-The below Azure APIs need to be enabled in order to gather information from Azure.
+The Azure APIs below need to be enabled in order to gather information from Azure.

-* az account list
+* `az account list`
-* az resource list
+* `az resource list`
-* az vm list
+* `az vm list`

 ## Running the Script

-Follow the steps below to run the g script.
+Follow the steps below to run the script.

 1. Download the sizing script to your local computer
     1. [resource-count-azure.py](resource-count-azure.py)